uw-ipd/tmol/environments/README.md

 1. Identify the lowest level / first dependency layer from the following:

   * `core` - Referenced by the `tmol` package.
-  * `{platform}.core` - Referenced by cuda-specific components of the
-    `tmol` package.
   * `test` - Referenced by the `tmol.tests` package.
-  * `support` - Referenced by the `tmol.support` package.
   * `docs` - Referenced under `docs`.
   * `dev`  - Referenced under `dev`.
+  * `support` - Referenced by the `tmol.support` package.

 2. Determine the dependency source.
-If the package is available under a "standard" conda channel (not `conda-forge`) then include as a `.dependencies` reference.
-Elif available on PyPI include include as a `.requirements` reference.
-Iff the package is only available via a custom https channel, (eg. http://conda.ipd.uw.edu) then include this channel via a `.channels` reference
+If the package is available under the main/conda-forge/pytorch conda channels then include as a `.dependencies` reference.
+Elif available on PyPI, render a conda package via `conda skeleton pypi <package_name>` and upload to the uw-ipd anaconda.org channel.
+See https://github.com/uw-ipd/conda-recipes for examples.
+Iff the package is only available via a custom https channel, (eg. http://conda.ipd.uw.edu) then include this channel via a `.channels` reference.

 3. Verify that the dependency isn't specified on multiple levels.
 (Eg.
    Moved from `dev` to `core`.) `grep` is your friend.

-4. Test and verify the rendered `environment.yml` file.
+4. Test the locks via `render`.

 ## Test Environment